Hellcow: Fictional character biography

 Circa 1675, Bessie, a domesticated cow living in a Swiss farm, becomes the prey of Count Dracula, who is unable to find any available humans to feed on.
 Bessie seemingly dies and her upset owner Hans lays her to rest.
 Unbeknownst to Hans, Bessie has become an undead monster known as Hellcow, and rises from her grave seeking revenge on Dracula.

 In the present day, Howard the Duck is investigating the deaths of four farmers in Cleveland, Ohio.
 Howard initially concludes that the perpetrator must be a chicken.
 Later, early in the morning, he disguises himself as a human.
 Hellcow notices him and lunges for him.
 A scuffle commences and Howard prevails, driving a stake through her heart and apparently ending her reign of terror.

-However, Hellcow did not die, as her head remained intact.
+Hellcow survives, as her head remains intact.
 Her corpse is recovered by insane scientist Doctor Kilgore, who revives her and attempts to use her milk to cure his tuberculosis and gain immortality.
 When this plan does not work, Kilgore abducts Deadpool and extracts his pituitary gland to gain his healing factor.
 However, the mixture of Hellcow's milk and Deadpool's gland goes awry, damaging Kilgore's mind.
 Deadpool and Hellcow subsequently join forces to stop him.
-Deadpool and Hellcow escape from Kilgore's abode, but the latter is instantly killed by the sunlight.
+Deadpool and Hellcow escape from Kilgore's abode, but Hellcow is instantly killed by the sunlight.
 Deadpool travels back to the previous comic book panel and rescues Hellcow.

-Hellcow later appears in Spider-Man/Deadpool, having assumed an anthropomorphic form and joined Deadpool Inc., a group assembled by Deadpool to steal and sell abandoned S.H.I.E.L.D. technology.